aksandhu23/Almond-Yield-Anomaly/README.md

   - Do a simple informal sensitivity analysis of almond yield profit using at least 2 parameters.
   - Create a single graph of the results.

+ ## This repository contains the following files:
+ ### Files:
+- HW2.Rmd: Read in the climate data to test the almond yield function
+- HW3.Rmd: An example of how to use the profit model containing plots of the results
+- almond_yield_function.R: Almond yield as a function to calculate the anomaly in acres per ton
+- profit_model.R: Profit model function for almond yield anomaly
+- clim.txt: The dataset used to conduct analysis

   ## Collaborators
 If you have any questions, comments, or concerns, please reach out to a team member using the information below:
 ##### Elise Gonzales,    Github: efgonzales,       Email: efgonzales@bren.ucsb.edu